 by Sebastian R. Fama

-Jesus’ divinity is illustrated in John 2:18-21, where we read, “Therefore, in answer, the Jews said to Him, ‘What sign have you to show us, since you are doing these things?’
+Jesus’ divinity, and thus His equality with the Father, is illustrated in John 2:18-21, where we read, “Therefore, in answer, the Jews said to Him, ‘What sign have you to show us, since you are doing these things?’
 In answer Jesus said to them, ‘Break down this temple, and in three days I will raise it up.’
 Therefore, the Jews said, ‘This temple was built in forty-six years, and you will raise it up in three days?’
 But He was talking about the temple of His body.”
 Acts 5:30 tells us that “The God of our forefathers raised up Jesus.”
 So, the Bible tells us that Jesus raised His own dead body.
 It also tells us that the one who raised Him was God.
 Therefore, Jesus is God.

 Isaiah 9:6 predicts the birth of Jesus.
 Note what it calls Him: “For there has been a child born to us, there has been a son given to us, and the princely rule will come to be upon His shoulder.
 And His name will be called Wonderful Counselor, Mighty God, Eternal Father, Prince of Peace.